Get

 1. Allergies

-Cats can have food and environmental allergies.
-Both types of allergies can result in intense pruritus or itchiness.
+Cats can have food, flea, and environmental allergies.
+All types of allergies can result in intense pruritus or itchiness.
 Sores behind the ears can be a result of self-trauma because of scratching.
-Treatments to reduce pruritus may be needed in some cases, whereas other situations may require a dietary change.
+Treatments to reduce pruritus may be needed in some cases, whereas other situations may require regular flea treatment or a dietary change.

 2. Ear Infections

 Ear problems can cause cats to be itchy around the ear.
-Bacterial, yeast, or parasitic infections can lead to ear scratching, head shaking, and discharge.
+Bacterial or yeast infections, or parasitic infestations, can lead to ear scratching, head shaking, and discharge.
 Trauma from scratching can result in scabs and sores around the ears.
-Otodectes cynotis, cat ear mites, is a common parasite that can cause intense pruritus in cats as they crawl around within the ear canal.
-Additionally, foreign bodies impacting the ears can cause similar signs.
+Otodectes cynotis, ear mites, is a common parasite that can cause intense pruritus in cats as they crawl around within the ear canal.
+Additionally, foreign bodies or polyps impacting the ears can cause similar signs.

 vet checking cat ears